2201-DevPrep/DevPrep-BE/README.md

 Accept: application/json
 body: {
   "category": "technical",
-  "competence_rating": 4.5,
+  "competenceRating": 4.5,
-  "front_side": "What is MVC?",
+  "frontSide": "What is MVC?",
-  "back_side": "stuff and things"
+  "backSide": "stuff and things"
+  [any/all attributes can be updated]
 }
 ```
 *note that you do need at least 1 attribute present to send this request*